hans-sperling/perspective-view/README.md

 ```

 ### render()
-- Description: Renders the ma with the currently set config.
+- Description: Renders the ma with the currently set config
 - Argument(s): `void`
 - Return: `void`